edilovaysky/neuron/README.md

-# Development SPA on react App for online-school.
+# Development SPA on react.
+App for online-school.